OfficeChromatography/oclab2/README.md

  Additionally, a newly designed printhead was manufactured, controlled by a self-constructed ink-jet board allowing to check the nozzles’ resistance heating circuit.
- Furthermore, plate heating was enabled, especially favorable when higher volumes of aqueous sample are to be applied.
+ Furthermore, plate heating was enabled, especially favorable when higher volumes of aqueous samples are to be applied.

  The former [OC Manager software](https://github.com/OfficeChromatography/OC_manager) was completely